cdxcore.config#

 config.network['width'] = 3 # Width of the network; default: 3

-Note that you can also call cdxcore.config.Config.done()
+Note that you can also call cdxcore.config.Config.done() at top level:

 class Network(object):